sperrgebiet/FS19_Tardis/README.md

 **This is a revamp of the good old Tardis from FS17**

 For beginners: With Tardis you can teleport yourself or your vehicles to any location on the map.
-Besides that it has a couple of additional functionality.
+Besides that it has a couple of additional functionalities.
 See below.

 Feedback, this readme and additional information incl. source code can be find at: https://github.com/sperrgebiet/FS19_Tardis